tsclausing/pycharmtutor/README.md

 the old fashioned way, then and choose "Open Directory" from the welcome screen and select your cloned pycharmtutor directory.

+**Once PyCharm is open, it may take a moment to index before the next step is available**

 From the PyCharm menu, select `Run -> Run...` and hit return to select the default test configuration and run the Unittests!